YasTechOrg/cs50_bot/README.md

 - [Our Contact Information](#contact)

 ### Deploy
-You can deploy project using docker and docker-compose!<br>
+You can deploy projectstablity using docker and docker-compose!<br>

 First create a `docker-compose.yaml`
 ```yaml